-Since our focus at the Centre is psychological and emotional trauma, we are keen that the Centre provides a comfortable and welcoming environment, where participants at our events can feel at ease.
-We have a gallery of photographs to show the ambience of our Centre.
+Since the focus at the Centre is psychological and emotional trauma, I am keen that the Centre provides a comfortable and welcoming environment, where participants can feel at ease.
+There is a gallery of photographs to show the ambience of the Centre.

-This year (2019) we are running two Introductory Courses, one to start in February and one in September.
+Next year (2020) there will be two Introductory Courses, one to start in February and one in September, facilitated by Maria Green, Limor Regev Peretz and Lucy Jameson.
 The courses will cover the basic theory of IoPT, and provide a forum for personal exploration.
-We also have a year-long Education Course that does include provision for those interested in learning to be a facilitator of The Intention Method based on IoPT theory.
+The annual advanced Education Course is facilitated by Vivian Broughton, and includes provision for those interested in learning to be a facilitator of The Intention Method based on IoPT theory.
 The next course starts in January 2020.